 The health care provider will perform a physical examination and order blood tests.
 These blood tests may show liver and kidney failure and evidence of shock.

 It is important to tell your provider if you have traveled to areas where the disease is known to thrive.
 Blood tests can confirm the diagnosis.

 There is no specific treatment for yellow fever.
-Treatment for symptoms can include:
+Treatment is supportive and focuses on:

 Yellow fever can cause severe problems, including internal bleeding.
 Death is possible.